OpenCollarTeam/opencollarteam.github.io/docs/Access.md

 > [prefix] capture on
 [prefix] capture off
-[prefix] capture info off -- turns off the recurring chat
+[prefix] capture info on/off -- turns on or off the recurring chat broadcasting the capture mode

 ## Access List
 Sends a readout of the list of owners and other access settings to chat.
 Available to owner and wearer only.